mlms13/bs-decode/docs/working-with-errors.md

 Ultimately, this is saying that a `ParseError` will be either a `Val` error, a `TriedMultiple` error, an `Arr` error, or an `Obj` error.

 - `Val` errors contain one of the primitive errors defined above and the JSON that it failed to decode
-- `TriedMultiple` contains a non-empty list of other errors, resulting from `alt`/`oneOf` calls where each attempt fails
+- `TriedMultiple` happens when multiple decoders were attempted (e.g. using `alt`) and it contains a non-empty list of other errors
 - `Arr` errors hold a non-empty list of position/error pairs
-- `Obj` errors hold a non-empty list of fieldname/ojbect-error pairs
+- `Obj` errors hold a non-empty list of fieldname/object-error pairs
   - Object errors happen either because the field is a `MissingField`, or
   - the field exists but its value couldn't be decoded (`InvalidField` which recursively contains any of the above errors)